Vasco da Gama

 Vasco da Gama (/ˌvæsku də ˈɡɑːmə, -ɡæmə/ VAS-koo-_-də-_-GA(H)M-ə, /pt-PT/; c.
-1460s – 24 December 1524), was a Portuguese mariner, explorer and nobleman.
-His discovery of the first direct maritime route between Europe and India via the Cape of Good Hope and across the Indian Ocean from Malindi in Kenya to Kozhikode was to open up European exploration of, and commerce with, India, and is considered a landmark event and a turning point in World history.
+1460s – 24 December 1524) was a Portuguese mariner, explorer and nobleman.
+His discovery of the first maritime route between Europe and India—around the Cape of Good Hope, then across the Indian Ocean from Malindi in Kenya to Kozhikode—opened up European exploration of, and commerce with, India, and is considered a landmark event in world history.

 Da Gama's first voyage (1497–1499) was the first to link Europe and Asia using an ocean route that rounded the southern tip of Africa, although he was not the first Portuguese mariner to round the Cape.
-This route allowed the Portuguese to avoid sailing across the highly disputed Mediterranean Sea and traversing the dangerous Arabian Peninsula.
-A milestone in Portuguese maritime exploration, this voyage marked the beginning of a sea-based phase of international trade and an age of global imperialism.
-The Portuguese later established a long-lasting colonial empire along the route from Africa to Asia.
-The outward and return voyages constituted the longest known ocean voyages ever completed.
+This route allowed the Portuguese to avoid sailing across the disputed Mediterranean Sea and to trade with Eastern Arab Mediterranean ports that embarked goods from land routes across the dangerous Arabian Peninsula.
+A milestone in Portuguese maritime exploration, his voyage marked the beginning of a sea-based phase of international eastern trade and an age of global imperialism.
+His outward and return voyages constituted the longest known ocean voyages ever completed at the time.
+The Portuguese later established a long-lasting colonial empire along the route from Africa to Asia at the expense of the existing Arab eastern trade network.

 Sailors had been trying to reach the Indies for decades, with thousands of lives and dozens of vessels lost in shipwrecks and attacks.
 Da Gama finally accomplished the feat when he landed at Kozhikode on 20 May 1498.
 Unchallenged access to the Indian spice routes boosted the economy of the Portuguese Empire, which was previously based along North and coastal West Africa.
 The main spices first obtained from Southeast Asia were pepper and cinnamon, but other commodities new to Europe were soon included in trade.
 Portugal maintained a commercial monopoly of these commodities for several decades.
 It was not until a century later that other European powers were able to challenge Portugal's monopoly and naval supremacy in the Cape Route.

 Da Gama led two of the Portuguese India Armadas, the first and the fourth.
 The latter was the largest, and departed for India three years after his return from the first.
 As reward for his accomplishments, da Gama was appointed Governor of India in 1524, with the title of Viceroy, and was ennobled the Count of Vidigueira in 1519.
 He remains a leading figure in the history of exploration; homages worldwide have celebrated his explorations and accomplishments.
 The Portuguese national epic poem, Os Lusíadas, was written in his honor by Luís de Camões.